ejeandel/SteamInventoryExpert/README.md

+## This is a years old extension back-up, and there have been several changes made by Steam on their site during this time, which has definitely made some features broken and/or buggy on this version.
+Please be aware of this fact.

 #### How to install (Chrome)

 1. Download the project by clicking 'Download ZIP' on repository home page and extract the contents in some folder, or just clone the repository with `git clone`